pepsicroos/pepsicroos/README.md

 # 💫 About Me :
 -
-- 🌱 I’m currently studying IT Student- (software engineering) - Currently studying-6th semester.
+- 🌱 I’m a software engineer.